Fonta1n3/FullyNoded/Readme.md

 - A ready to use `torrc` file that conforms to the guidelines above is available [here](./Docs/torrc-tailored.md).

+### On the device running  FN:
 - Now in Fully Noded go to `Settings` > `Node Manager` > `+` and add a new node by inputting your RPC credentials and copy and paste your onion address with the port at the end `qndoiqnwoiquf713y8731783rgd.onion:8332`.
+- You should never type (password) fields manually, just copy and paste between devices.
+Between Apple Mac, iphone and iPad, the clipboard will be synced as soon as you *put on bluetooth* on at least two of the devices.
+Once bluetooth is on on your mac and ipad then it should automatically paste over from the computer to iPad and back.
+Same should work for iPhone.
-Add *mainnet*, *testnet*, and / or *regtest net* at your convenience.
+- Add *mainnet*, *testnet*, and / or *regtest net* at your convenience.
 You can run all three and connect to all three.

 - Restart Tor on your nodes computer `brew services restart tor` and you should be able to connect to your V3 hidden service from anywhere in the world with your node completely behind a firewall and no port forwarding